 The Scottish Government is running a consultation on its prostitution policy.
 We would like to encourage all our supporters to respond to this consultation.
-This post provides a crib sheet to help you.
 You do not need to live in Scotland to respond.

 Because the consultation is fairly complex and, in some places, confusing, we are providing template responses that you can copy and paste or use as a starting point if you wish.
 Below we reproduce each question, followed by our suggested answer.